osilander/bacterial-genomics-intro/ngs-voi/index.rst

     data.dir = ./data/

-There is a section with databases, which starts like this:
+There is a section with databases, which starts like this (around line 130):

 .. code:: bash